Is your Cadillac Escalade experiencing the dreaded ‘Chevy Shake’?

 What do I do next?

-If you are among many driving a Cadillac Escalade that’s experiencing the “Chevy Shake” and is currently a part of a class-action lawsuit, we recommend you opt-out to preserve your California Lemon Law rights.
+If you are among many consumers who are currently driving a Cadillac vehicle that is experiencing the “Chevy Shake” and is a part of a class-action lawsuit, we recommend that you opt-out to preserve your California Lemon Law rights.
 With the help of California’s premier team of Lemon Law Experts, you have the opportunity to be represented individually and maximize your individual recovery rather than settle with the masses via a class-action lawsuit.

-If you’d like more information on how to opt-out of a class-action lawsuit, please give us a call today at (877) 885-5366.
+If you’d like more information on how to opt out of a class-action lawsuit, please contact us today at (877) 885-5366.
 Our premier team of Lemon Law Experts is here to help you explore your options and choose the best course of action that fits your needs.